RSHE and PSHE for Primary Schools

 Q) Can I opt my child out of sex education?

-A) The NHS states “it’s perfectly normal for puberty to begin at any point between the ages of 8 and 13 in girls and 9 and 14 in boys.
+A) The NHS states "it's perfectly normal for puberty to begin at any point between the ages of 8 and 13 in girls and 9 and 14 in boys."

 Parents: